localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 {{< command >}}
-awslocal kafka get-bootstrap-brokers --region us-east-1 --cluster-arn ClusterArn
+awslocal kafka get-bootstrap-brokers --cluster-arn ClusterArn
 {{< / command >}}

 From the JSON result of the command, save the value associated with the string named "`BootstrapBrokerStringTls`" because you need it in the following commands.